 IKE MUST be running asynchronous to the signaling messages and will guarantee that there is always a valid, non-expired MPC-MP Secret.
-This shared secret MUST be unique to this particular MPC and MP.

 At the MPC, MP domain names MUST be associated with the corresponding IP addresses.
 One possibility is to associate each pre-shared key directly with the domain name.
 IKE negotiations will use an ISAKMP identity payload of type ID_KEY_ID to identify the pre-shared key.
 The value in that identity payload MUST be the MP domain name.
-For more details refer to [31].
+For more details refer to [28].

-Later, when a TGCP signaling message arrives at the MPC, it MUST be able to query the database of IPSec Security Associations and retrieve a source IP address, based on the MP domain name.
+Later, when a TGCP signaling message arrives at the MPC, it MUST be able to query the database of IPsec Security Associations and retrieve a source IP address, based on the MP domain name.
 The MPC MUST ensure that it is the same as the source IP address in the IP packet header.
-One way to query this database is through SNMP, using an IPSec MIB specified in [38].
-Similarly, rather than doing a DNS query to find an IP address of the correct MP, MPC will look it up in the database of IPSec SAs.
+Similarly, rather than doing a DNS query to find an IP address of the correct MP, MPC will look it up in the database of IPsec SAs.